 What You Should Know About Your House’s Down Payment

-If you’re worried about having enough funds for a down payment, remember that 20% is the preferred amount, not a requirement.
-The typical down payment for a house is 6%.
+If you’re worried about having enough funds for a down payment, remember that while 20% is an optimal amount, it’s certainly not a requirement.
+The typical down payment for a house is about 6%.
 If you think home ownership is on the horizon, you can prepare to save for a down payment by keeping the following in mind:

 - Know your budget: Having a set budget in mind can help you determine the maximum amount of house you can afford.

-- Calculate your debt-to-income ratio: Your housing expenses should be about a third of your monthly income.
+- Calculate your debt-to-income ratio: Your housing expenses should be no more than a third of your monthly income.

 - Calculate your goal: Whatever amount you decide to save for, set a clear goal and timeline.

-- Minimize current expenses: Cut out unnecessary expenses, such as extra streaming services, dining out or clothing.
+- Minimize current expenses: Cut out unnecessary expenses, such as extra streaming services or dining out.
 This includes avoiding impulse purchases.

 - Set automatic transfers and deposits: The best way to save money is to do it without thinking about it.
 Automatic transfers and deposits put away your money without you having to do anything.